 Bed bugs can live nearly anywhere in the home.
 They’re most often found in box springs and mattresses, as the name suggests.
 However, they can also dwell in bedding, upholstered furniture, picture frames, electrical outlets, and wallpaper.
 Bed bugs may even live in cars, trains, and buses.
 Suitcases and backpacks may house bed bugs as well and can carry them easily from one place to another.
 The bed bug’s primary consideration is finding a reliable food source.

-Bed bugs take 5 to 10 minutes to feed.
+Bed bugs take five to ten minutes to feed.
 Therefore, they often prefer to do so at night when people are sleeping.
-After feeding, the bed bugs will retreat to a secluded area for roughly 5 to 10 days as hey digests their meal.
+After feeding, the bed bugs will retreat to a secluded area for roughly five to ten days as they digest their meal.
 Bed bugs prefer to feed on humans so that they will seek out inhabited areas over rural ones.
 They can feed on other warm-blooded creatures but prefer not to.

 The most common reaction to a bed bug bite is a red, itchy welt.
 Some individuals will have only small dots with no discomfort.
 Others can have more severe allergic reactions.
 Bed bug bites usually appear on parts of the body that are exposed at night, such as the neck, face, hands, arms, and legs.
 These bites are often in a line or zigzag pattern, with several appearing in a row.

 Bed bugs are challenging to remove, so it’s essential to seek the help of a professional exterminator if you want to do the job thoroughly.
 Rubbing alcohol will kill visible bed bugs on contact.
-You can eliminate bed bugs that are hiding in your bedding or clothing by laundering it in water that’s over 120 degrees Fahrenheit.
-You can kill bedbugs hiding in other items with heat as well.
-Wrapping a box spring or mattress in plastic and leaving in the sun for a few days will typically kill the bed bugs hiding within.
+You can eliminate bed bugs hiding in your bedding or clothing by laundering it in water that’s over 120 degrees Fahrenheit.
+You can kill bed bugs hiding in other items with heat as well.
+Wrapping a box spring or mattress in plastic and leaving it in the sun for a few days will typically kill the bed bugs hiding within.

 While these measures are a useful start, you should work with a pest control expert to make sure the job is done right.
 Professional exterminators can use a combination of chemical treatments, sanitation processes, and preventive measures to help you efficiently eradicate all of your bed bugs.
 Look for a professional that has experience with bed bugs.
 Bed bugs are a unique type of pest that requires a knowledgeable approach.